projectdiscovery/nuclei/README.md

-   -ztls                          use ztls library with autofallback to standard one for tls13 -sni string                    tls sni hostname to use (default: input domain name) -i, -interface string          network interface to use for network scan -sip, -source-ip string        source ip address to use for network scan -config-directory string       Override the default config path ($home/.config) -rsr, -response-size-read int  max response size to read in bytes (default 10485760)
+   -ztls                          use ztls library with autofallback to standard one for tls13 -sni string                    tls sni hostname to use (default: input domain name) -i, -interface string          network interface to use for network scan -at, -attack-type string       type of payload combinations to perform (batteringram,pitchfork,clusterbomb) -sip, -source-ip string        source ip address to use for network scan -config-directory string       Override the default config path ($home/.config) -rsr, -response-size-read int  max response size to read in bytes (default 10485760)